Table of Contents (continued)

 The Socialist International grew from the Second International, founded by Engels in 1889.
 At the time of establishment of the Second International, there existed over 100 political parties around the world that were founded on Marxism.
 Of them, 66 were ruling parties that adhered to socialism in their respective countries.
 The name “Socialist International” originated in 1951 after World War II and consisted of social democratic parties from around the world.

 There are socialist parties descended from the Second International everywhere in Europe, with many of them even becoming ruling parties.
-The early socialists included Lenin, who encouraged violent revolution, and people like Kautsky and Burns, who promoted progressive reform.
+The early socialists included Lenin, who encouraged violent revolution, and people like Kautsky and Bernstein, who promoted progressive reform.
 Within the Socialist International, socialist democracy and democratic socialism were almost identical.
 They both promoted the idea that socialism is the new system that will replace capitalism.
 Currently, the Socialist International consists of over 160 organizations and members.
 It is the largest international political organization in the world.

 The European Socialist Party, active in the European Parliament, is also an alliance organization of the Socialist International.
 Its members are the social democratic parties of the EU and surrounding countries.
 It is also a political party within the European Parliament, established in 1992, whose membership comprises the majority of European organizations, including the European Parliament, the European Commission, and the European Council.